biphasic/website/content/post/why-digital-privacy-matters.md

 In the end it boils down to a trade-off between freedom and security.
 Do tailored ads and messenger backdoors limit your freedom?
 Certainly.
 Will a Big Brother government ensure security for its well-behaving citizens?
 [Certainly](https://time.com/collection/davos-2019/5502592/china-social-credit-score/).
 We just have to be careful not to lose both in the end.

 One last thing: Think for a second where technological advancements have led us.
 Integrated circuit technology allowed devices to shrink from a room-sized to a palm-sized computer.
 The rate of progress is not going to slow down!
 In my opinion, we are already very much dependent on that palm-sized device.
 Think about what it means if we physically connect to the internet.
 I am convinced that we will see brain machine interfaces become a routine thing within the next decades.
 We will be able to directly transmit our thoughts to each other, not needing thumbs to interact with a messenger app via a screen.
 If we do not develop a good understanding of privacy-protecting policies in the digital world, how will you then be able to say that the thoughts you have are really yours?
 Tell that to Orwell for a start.

-[//]: # "The ever growing list of [known data breaches](https://en.wikipedia.org/wiki/List_of_data_breaches) due to really poor security is getting longer by the day.

-Turns out companies know [a lot about you](https://www.technologyreview.com/s/607938/google-now-tracks-your-credit-card-purchases-and-connects-them-to-its-online-profile-of-you/)

-You can [cloak your photos](http://people.cs.uchicago.edu/%7Eravenben/publications/abstracts/fawkes-usenix20.html) so that facial recognition software doesn't work anymore.

-If you're using a lot of 'smart' technology at home, you could [run a check](https://iotinspector.org/) to see how much data they're sending home.

-If you're paranoid, check [this site](https://prism-break.org/en/) with OS-specific advice.

-and its urgency will only become more apparent as we continue our path in a digital society.
-And it's not just companies who are interested in your online activity, as you are surely aware of since Edward Snowden broke rank.
-"